bakatz/vue-tailwind-multiselect/README.md

 ## Slots and Customization

+No.

-No. Just copy and paste the component into your project and make as many edits as you want.
+Just copy and paste the component into your project and make as many edits as you want.
+Change colors by changing the tailwind classes.

 ## Features